easy-node-pro/oswap_single_lp_bot/README.md

 - **Optional:** if you would like to keep the bot running on your system if you close your terminal or get disconnected, you can use tmux `tmux new -s openswap` to start a new tmux session.
     - use `ctrl+b d` to leave the session running but exit.
     - use `tmux attach` to reconnect to the openswap session.

+# Run the oSwap Single LP Bot
-- Now you're ready to run the openswap auto compounding bot `node index`
+Now you're ready to run the openswap auto compounding bot, go to your oswap_single_lp_bot folder and run:
+- `node index`

+# Updates
+To update any recent changes to the bot, run the following command.
+Then verify the env_example matches your .env file post upgrade (things may be added or moved still):
+- `git pull`

 # Environment Variables
 Copy env_sample to .env & fill in with your settings.
 Here's our notes: